 1 8-oz can Dole pineapple slices, drained (reserve juice for serving)

 1 stick butter

 2/3 cup packed brown sugar

-In an oblong cake pan melt butter and stir in brown sugar.
-Arrange pineapple slices next to each other in two rows of four.
+In an large oblong cake pan melt butter and stir in brown sugar.
+Arrange pineapple slices next to each other in three rows of four.
 Place a half of a cherry in the center of each pineapple.

 1 stick butter, softened

 2 cups sugar

 2 tsp Vanilla

 1 ½ cups milk (or substitute Coconut Milk)

 Combine dry ingredients and set aside.
 Beat softened butter with sugar and vanilla.
 Add eggs one at a time beating after each.
 Stir in dry ingredients and milk.
 Beat with a mixer until thick and creamy.
 Pour over pineapple slices in large baking pan.
 Bake at 375 degrees F for 35 to 40 minutes.
 Cool 5 minutes, then invert onto a serving plate.
 Serve warm.
 If you desire your cake a little more moist, drizzle with reserved pineapple juice.